 If you prefer your hikes to be a combination of small-town strolls intermingled with lovely tree-lined walkways, the Thermal Belt Rail Trail is sure to please.
 This 13.58-mile trail follows the old railroad line from Spindale to Ruth and travels through Forest City and Rutherfordton in-between.
 The 12 foot wide partially paved path is perfect for walking or running, is pet friendly, wheelchair and stroller accessible, and allows cycling if you'd rather bike your way along the walkway.

 Difficulty Level: Easy

-Located on the sprawling campus of Isothermal Community College, this 3.3 mile series of trails was built by the Rutherford County Outdoor Coalition.
-Perfect for walking or running, the ICC trails circle through a variety of wooded areas and open fields, including a section that passes through a bamboo grove of 50 foot tall canes.
+Located on the sprawling campus of Isothermal Community College, this 3.3 mile series of trails were built by the Rutherford County Outdoor Coalition.
+Perfect for walking or running, the ICC trails circle through a variety of wooded areas and open fields, including a section that passes through a bamboo grove of 50-foot tall canes.